amu-cai/geval/README.md

    up the challenge.
 2. Prepare a separate branch (or even a repo) with `test-A/expected.tsv` added.
-This branch should be accessible by Gonito platform, but should be kept "hidden" for regular users (or at least they should be kindly asked not to peek there).
+This branch should be accessible by Gonito platform, but should be kept “hidden” for regular users (or at least they should be kindly asked not to peek there).
 It is recommended (though not obligatory) that this branch contain all the source codes and data used to generate the train/dev/test sets.
+   (Use [git-annex](https://git-annex.branchable.com/) if you have really big files there.)

-Branch (1) should be the parent of the branch (2), for instance, the repos (for the toy "planets" challenge) could be created as follows:
+Branch (1) should be the parent of the branch (2), for instance, the repo (for the toy “planets” challenge) could be created as follows:

     geval --init --expected-directory planets
     cd planets